niolabs/docs/docs/system-designer/designer-tasks.md

 1. Search for the configured block in the **block library**.
 1. Click the vertical ellipsis menu and select **delete**.
-1. If the **block in use** warning is displayed, click **Got it!** and delete the block from all services before deleting the configured block.
+1. If the **block in use** warning is displayed, click **got it!** and delete the block from all services before deleting the configured block.
-1. Click **delete** in the confirmation window.
+1. Click **delete** in the block confirmation modal window.

 ### Configure blocks

-1. Double-click the block to view the configuration window.
+1. Double-click the block to view the block configuration modal.
 1. Enter the required parameters.
 1. Click **accept**.